wadelau/wadelau.github.io/hanjst/hanjst-syntax.md

 </body>
 </html>
 ```
-Inside the box of Hanjst, it read template data from the element identified by "Hanjstjsondata", and read template sentence from the element of BODY.
+Inside the box of Hanjst, it read template data from the element identified by "**Hanjstjsondata**", and read template sentence from the element of BODY.

 If these steps work well, Hanjst tries to load template data into current JavaScript run-time by introducing each key of JSON data as a variable.
 And Hanjst find each pair of lines enclosed with {...}.

-When all of these are ready, replacements and computing are going on each group of
+When all of these are ready, computing  and replacements are going on each block of codes step by step.

 ### Variables

+Template variables start with the **$dollar** sign.
+They can contain numbers, letters and underscores, much like a [PHP variable](http://php.net/language.variables).
+You can reference arrays by index numerically or non-numerically.
+Also reference object properties and methods.

 ### Functions